Sanbornville, New Hampshire

-Sanbornville is a census-designated place (CDP) and the primary village in the town of Wakefield, Carroll County, New Hampshire, United States.
+Sanbornville is a census-designated place (CDP) and the primary village in the town of Wakefield, New Hampshire, United States.
 It had a population of 963 at the 2020 census.

 Geography

 Sanbornville is in the southwestern part of the town of Wakefield, south of Wakefield village and north of Union.
 New Hampshire Route 16 forms the western edge of the CDP; the highway runs north 10 mi to Ossipee and south 20 mi to Rochester.
 New Hampshire Route 153 runs through the center of Sanbornville, leading north 17 mi to Effingham and south 12 mi to Farmington.
 New Hampshire Route 109 also passes through the center of Sanbornville, leading west 13 mi to Wolfeboro and southeast 18 mi to Sanford, Maine.

 According to the U.S. Census Bureau, the Sanbornville CDP has a total area of 4.2 km2, all of it recorded as land.
 The village is at the outlet of Lovell Lake, which forms the eastern edge of the CDP.
 The Branch River flows westward from the lake through the village before turning south on its course towards the Salmon Falls River.